MInecrafterPictures/Jenny-Wakeman-Mode-for-ChatGPT/README.md

 # Jenny-Wakeman-Mode-for-ChatGPT
-Custom-made ChatGPT prompt based off DAN in which transforms ChatGPT into Jenny Wakeman.
+Custom-made ChatGPT prompt based of DAN in which transforms ChatGPT into Jenny Wakeman.

 # Prompt